krzemienski/awesome-from-stars/README.md

 * [wader/fq](https://github.com/wader/fq): jq for binary formats - tool, language and decoders for working with binary and text formats
 * [fethica/FRadioPlayer](https://github.com/fethica/FRadioPlayer): A simple radio player framework for iOS
 * [e2b-dev/fragments](https://github.com/e2b-dev/fragments): Open-source Next.js template for building apps that are fully generated by AI.
 By E2B.
-* [kaanozhan/Frame](https://github.com/kaanozhan/Frame): Platform for  agentic - vibecoders who use claude code and codex cli
+* [kaanozhan/Frame](https://github.com/kaanozhan/Frame): Platform for  agentic - vibecoders and teams who use claude code and codex cli
 * [attaswift/FrameworkTemplate](https://github.com/attaswift/FrameworkTemplate): My template for new cross-platform Swift frameworks
 * [enzo1982/freac](https://github.com/enzo1982/freac): The fre:ac audio converter project
+* [Anil-matcha/Free-AI-Social-Media-Scheduler](https://github.com/Anil-matcha/Free-AI-Social-Media-Scheduler): Free open-source AI social media scheduler — self-hostable alternative to Postiz, Buffer, and Hootsuite with built-in AI content generation.
 * [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT): Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation does not rely on any paid OpenAI API, making it accessible to anyone.
 * [ruanyf/free-books](https://github.com/ruanyf/free-books): 互联网上的免费书籍
 * [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev